Georgia Vital Record

 Frequently Asked Questions

-Do I need to notarize my Georgia birth certificate before apostille?
+Do I need to notarize my Georgia death certificate before apostille?

-No. Birth certificates are official vital records and are not notarized for apostille.
+No. Death certificates are official vital records and are not notarized for apostille.

-Can I use my hospital birth record for apostille?
+Can I use my hospital printout for apostille?

-No. Hospital records, birth announcements, and souvenir certificates are not legal vital records and cannot receive an apostille.
+No. Funeral home notices, hospital printouts, and souvenir certificates are not legal vital records and cannot receive an apostille.

-How long does it take to get an apostille on a Georgia birth certificate?
+How long does it take to get an apostille on a Georgia death certificate?

 Once GSCCCA receives your complete package, typical processing is about one business day, plus mailing time.